Radiotherapy and Oncology

 On this course you can:

-- Observe, examine, assess and engage with real patients at a vulnerable part of their time in hospital during specialist practice placements
+- Observe, examine, assess and engage with real patients at a vulnerable point in their life, across three clinical placement sites recurring throughout the course.

 What opportunities might it lead to?